refresh-bio/agc/README.md

 * 1.1 (14 Jan 2022)
   * Small bugfixes.
 * 2.0 (20 Mar 2022)
-  * Added adaptive mode (especially for bacterial data).
+  * Optional adaptive mode (especially for bacterial data).
+  * New mode: decompression of whole collection.
-  * New archive format: AGC 1.x tool cannot read AGC 2 archives, but AGC 2.x tool can operate on AGC 1.x and AGC 2.x archives.
+  * New archive format (a bit more compact): AGC 1.x tool cannot read AGC 2 archives, but AGC 2.x tool can operate on AGC 1.x and AGC 2.x archives.

 ## Usage